Parents and Client Confidentiality

 - If your student experiences a medical crisis while at Student Counseling Services, counselors may provide necessary medica linformation (e.g., about medications) to medical personnel as appropriate for your student's safety.

 Although we strictly maintain client confidentiality within these guidelines, parents and family members of students may want to call us to share important information about a particular student, or ask general questions about our services.
-We are more than willing to recieve information about a particular student, or provide general information about our services.
+We are more than willing to receive information about a particular student, or provide general information about our services.
 Please note, however, that we can neither confirm or deny whether a particular student is a client at Student Counseling Services.

 In rare cases, minor students who are enrolled at the University of Southern Mississippi seek treatment at Student Counseling Services.
 We obtain consent to treat such clients from their legal guardians before treatment begins.
-In addition, we notifiy legal guardians of minor clients' attendance and progress in counseling when this information is requested.
+In addition, we notify legal guardians of minor clients' attendance and progress in counseling when this information is requested.
 Please note that in many cases, it is helpful to the therapeutic process to allow minor clients to collaborate in deciding how and what information to share with their legal guardian.